dialex/JColor/README.md

 ####FAQ

-Q: **I'm running on Windows and there's no colored output, only some weird codes.**
+**Q**: I'm running on Windows and there's no colored output, only some weird codes.<br/>
-A: Make sure you included `JAnsi.jar` and that you created a `ColoredPrinterWIN` object.
+**A**: Make sure you included `JAnsi.jar` and that you created a `ColoredPrinterWIN` object.
 If you want to solve this problem during runtime, you might create a method that checks which OS you're running on, like so:

 ```java
 private ColoredPrinter getPrinter(FColor frontColor, BColor backColor) {